 Are you considering living in New Zealand?
 If so, we’ve put together a list of the pros and cons of living in New Zealand to help make your decision-making process easier!

-After almost 5 years of us living in New Zealand, we certainly have spent a lot of time pondering the good with the bad!
+After almost 6 years of us living in New Zealand, we certainly have spent a lot of time pondering the disadvantages of living in New Zealand and also the benefits of living in New Zealand!
 We hope this article will help you to get a clearer picture of whether or not New Zealand life will be the right fit for you.
 Let’s start with the pros…

 New Zealand really is picture-perfect.

 It may sound cliche, but living in New Zealand often feels like living in a gallery full of beautiful (

 Whether you live in the suburbs of the biggest city of Auckland or the heart of the countryside you are never far from beautiful views.
 The Auckland region is surrounded by heaps of stunning beaches and trust us when we say the rest of the country only gets better!

 Whether it’s the sweeping sand dunes of 90-mile beach in the north or the mountain passes of the Southern Alps in the south you will find it hard not to stop and stare at the view every time you drive somewhere new.

 Aotearoa New Zealand embraces its cultural heritage.

 Aotearoa, as the country is called in the language of its local Māori people, was first settled around 700 years ago by people from Polynesia.